MatthewKandiah/flectris/README.md

 ## Short term plan - Piece Editor
 - make right clicking intersection in the edit grid set the rotation centre
-- save and use in game! (trickier than it sounds because we need to update bounding box to get game logic working properly)
 - positioning and sizing of edit grid

 ## Medium term plans